-52· Wagner, Beethoven, p120.
-53 · Ibid. pp73-74.
-N.
+^{53 ·} Ibid. pp73-74.

-The sun I did not see, nor saw I land and people: yet, what I saw, I can indeed not tell you.

-"As the dream of deeptest sleep can only be conveyed to the waking consciousness through translation into the language of a second, an allegoric dream which immediately precedes our wakening, so for the direct vision of its self the Will creates a second organ of transmission, -- an organ whose one side faces toward that inner vision, whilst the other thrusts into the reappearing outer world with the sole direct and sympathetic message, that of Tone.
-The will cries out: and in the countercry it knows itself once more: thus cry and countercry become for it a comforting, a last and Wagner, following entrancing play with its own self."
-Schopenhauer, establishes music as the language of the will, the means by which the will knows itself, just as we know ourselves by looking in a mirror.
-So it is that from the most terrifying of dreams "we wake with a scream, the immediate expression of the anguished will, which thus makes definite entrance into the Sound-world first of all, to manifest itself without."
-Wagner finds the scream, "in all the diminations of its vehemence, down to the gentler cry of longing ... the most immediate utterence of the will" through which the will manifests itself without.
-The scream is, for Wagner, the "root-element of every human message to the ear", meaning, supposedly, that there is nothing to communicate besides will.
-We have less cause to wonder at the immediate intelligibility of the scream, Wagner says, than "at an art arising from this element: for it is evident upon the other hand, that neither artistic beholding nor artistic fashioning can result from aught but a diversion of 57. the consciousness from the agitations of the will."
-The problem is two-fold: first, how does art originating from the agitations of the will transcend this will and redeem us from it, and secondly, how is the individual to survive the transcending without the destruction of his individuality?
+solely by the waking of his inner tone-world?"
+The Clairvoyant, mediator between the worlds of Night and Day, is very much like the dreamer who "sees things that our consciousness merely feels as vague sensations".
+"What it here has seen," Wagner says, "no tongue can impart."
+Thus, in the words of Tristan in Act III -- The sun I did not see, nor saw I land and people: yet, what I saw, I can indeed not tell you.
+As the dream of deeptest sleep can only be conveyed to the waking consciousness through translation into the language of a second, an allegoric dream which immediately precedes our wakening, so for the direct vision of its self the Will creates a second organ of transmission, -- an organ whose one side faces toward that inner vision, whilst the other thrusts into the reappearing outer world with the sole direct and sympathetic message, that of Tone.
+The will cries out; and in the countercry it knows itself once more: thus cry and countercry become for it a comforting, a last and entrancing play with its own self."
+Wagner, following Schopenhauer, establishes music as the language of the will, the means by which the will knows itself, just as we know ourselves by looking in a mirror.
+So it is that from the most terrifying of dreams "we wake with a scream, the immediate expression of the anguished will, which thus makes ^{54. &}lt;u>Ibid. p91.
+55. Ibid. p69.